raxysstudios/avdan/PPOLICY.md

 # Privacy Policy

-We do not use not store any of your personal data.
+We do not use nor store any of your personal data.

 Enjoy the app!